 The valuation method used for determining the value of manufactured homes for property taxation purposes shall be a cost method, applying generally accepted appraisal techniques and shall generally provide for:

-- deductions from initial cost for allowable straight line depreciation, which is developed by the State Property Tax Division; and
+- Deductions from initial cost for allowable straight line depreciation, which is developed by the State Property Tax Division.

 No. The land value appears on a separate assessment.
 Note also that you will receive two tax bills: One for the mobile home and one for your lot (unless the lot is a rental).